matteoanelli/BigDataPlatform/assignment-1-801979-master/reports/Report.md

 ## 1. Assume that each of your tenants/users will need a dedicated mysimbdp-coredms.
 Design the data schema of service information for mysimbdp-coredms that can be published into an existing registry (like ZooKeeper, consul or etcd) so that you can find information about which mysimbdp-coredms for which tenants/users.
 ## 2. Assume that the service information about mysimbdp-coredms for a tenant/users is in a file, write a program that can be used to publish the service information of mysimbdp- coredms into either etcd, consul or Zookeeper
 ## 3. Explain how you would change the implementation of mysimbdp-dataingest (in Part 2) to integrate a service discovery feature (no implementation is required)
+I will change the **mysimbdp-datainges** to have a microservice-base architecture so that we can increase the modularity.
+The service discovery will be used to automatically detect the different data ingestion locations.
-## 4. Explain APIs you would design for mysimbdp-daas so that any other developer who wants to implement mysimbdp-dataingest can write his/her own ingestion program to write the data into mysimbdp-coredms by calling mysimbdp-daas (1 point)
+## 4. Explain APIs you would design for mysimbdp-daas so that any other developer who wants to implement mysimbdp-dataingest can write his/her own ingestion program to write the data into mysimbdp-coredms by calling mysimbdp-daas
+The API should provide a means for any developer to perform insert on a large number of entry.
+In addition, they can perform updates on various attributes.
+Hence, the API should have an endpoint that can accept in input one or more files and that it is flexible on the structure of it.
 ## 5. Assume that now only mysimbdp-daas can read and write data into mysimbdp-coredms, how would you change your mysimbdp-dataingest (in Part 2) to work with mysimbdp- daas
+This solution can be implemented adding a new API to the actual server where it can get as input the whole csv file so that the source ingestion should passed from the **mysimbdp-daas** and not directly to the database.